HubRise/website/content/apps/sage-x3/en/overview.md

 position: 1
 layout: documentation
 meta:
-  title: Overview | Sage X3 | HubRise
+  title: Overview | Sage X3 by GigaVee Technology | HubRise
   description: Sage X3 overview, reasons for connecting it to HubRise and summary of integrated features.
 Synchronise data between your ERP, your EPOS and your other apps.
 gallery:
   - __gallery-001.png